Taxman (mathematical game): Two-player versions

 A two-player version of Taxman, known simply as The Factor Game, was described in an article for the November 1973 issue of The Arithmetic Teacher, a publication of the National Council of Teachers of Mathematics.
 The article was later reprinted in the 1975 anthology Games and Puzzles for Elementary and Middle School Mathematics.

 In 1983, Factor Blast by Joe DeMuth was published by Hayden Software.
 Around 2000, educator Terry Kawas developed teaching materials for a similar variant called Factor Blaster which was later uploaded to Mathwire, a math education resource website.

 In 1985, Dr. Factor appeared as one of four games in Playing To Learn by Antonia Stone, Joshua Abrams, and Ihor Charischak of HRM Software.

 In 1986, another variant, also called The Factor Game, appeared as the first activity in the Factors and Multiples module of the Middle Grades Mathematics Project curriculum, and later appeared as part of the Connected Mathematics Project in 1996.
 Interactive versions were developed for Macintosh and Windows, and eventually a web version was developed for the NCTM's Illuminations website in 2001.

 In education

 Taxman and its variants have been studied and used as tools in mathematics and computer science education.

+O'Brien used Taxman and another computer game to "foster the development of higher-level thinking skills in children".

+Harkin and Martin describe using the two-player version of Taxman, which they called "the factor game", to involve students with concepts of prime and composite numbers, and to apply the fundamental theorem of arithmetic.

+Researchers at Michigan State University also used the factor game, together with the Sieve of Eratosthenes, to help improve the quality of arithmetic instruction for middle-school students.

+Carmony and Holliday proposed using the one-player game to teach concepts in algorithm design and data structures.
+They examined the data structures needed to program the Taxman game, and then explored adding intelligence to allow the program to play the game.

+Trono describes using the Taxman game as an assignment in a CS2 programming course, dividing the students into teams that each devised a different strategy and competed to find the one that performed best.